-- Dual-Enrolled Student: a K-12 student who is also attending college.
+- 1. Dual-Enrolled Student: a K-12 student who is also attending college.
 Dual-enrolled students are required to submit a Dual Enrollment form for each semester or session of enrollment.
 All dual-enrolled students must have written authorization to attend Kirtland from their school's principal or counselor.
 Dual enrollees must also take Kirtland's Placement Tests. - 2.
-Non-High-School Completer: is a person who has withdrawn from high school and has not earned a GED certificate.
+Non-High-School Completer: is a person who has withdrawn from high school and has not earned a GED certificate. - 3.
+High school Certificate of Completion: is a person who completed high school but did not meet the curriculum requirements to receive a diploma.